 All internship awards listed here will share a common application process.
 Details of each award or program, including application deadlines and application questions, can be accessed on its individual page.
 Please visit the page of any internship programs you are interested in before

-hitting "Apply Now", to view details of the application and for a preview of application questions pertaining to that internship program.
+hitting "Apply Now", to view details of the program and to preview the application questions pertaining to that internship program.
+Note that the questions for each internship program are different.
 All applications will be taken electronically, via the following link.
 Be prepared to complete the application in its entirety when you apply; there is no "save" option available.
-Note that while you may apply for more than one type of internship funding, you can only receive an award or stipend from one program.
+Note that while in some cases it might make sense to apply to both a first and second choice of internship opportunities, you can only receive an award or stipend from one program.

 NewDay Social Entrepreneurship Internship Award